pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 | C(=C **1\\** CCCN(c2ccc(C3=NCCN3)cc2)C1)\\c1ccc(C2=NCCN2)cc1

-However, no pair was identified where preceding character were not **=C**, so the whole pattern is
+However, no pair was identified where preceding characters were not **=C**, so the whole pattern is

 | **=C1\\**